IML-DKFZ/values/uncertainty_modeling/README.md

 # Save directory for a specific experiment version is made up of save_dir/exp_name/version
 exp_name: <name of experiment, mostly prediction model, e.g. "Softmax">
-version: <name of the version, usually made up of seed and fold, e.g. fold0_seed123 or additional properties like pretrain epocs (for SSNs) etc. Basically everything that is unique about the experiment version>
+version: <name of the version, usually made up of seed and fold, e.g. fold0_seed123 or additional properties like pretrain epochs (for SSNs) etc. Basically everything that is unique about the experiment version>
 save_dir: <base_path/to/save/experiments>
 # datasets should be preprocessed as described in datasets subfolder
 data_input_dir: <base_path/to/data>